catalyst002/react/README.md

-# Weave.tech
+# Cobweb.social

-This project is a clone of friend.tech powered by Spiderchain.
+This project is a fork of friend.tech powered by Spiderchain.

 # Video Demo